greentechdev/source/content/data/trails-and-devices-in-outdoor-life.md

 ## Example usage

+The example below calls the two endpoints and filters out some data from "Stora Mosse" national park.
+The purpose could be to compare the data from service with OpenStreetMap data.
+When clicking on the features a popup is shown that displays some additional information for the feature.

+{{< jsfiddle id="aqmo71s4" color="light" view="result,js,html,css" height="500" >}}

-The example below uses the attribute based filtering.
+This example uses the attribute based filtering.
 For an example using spatial filtering see [https://developers.arcgis.com/labs/rest/query-a-feature-layer/](https://developers.arcgis.com/labs/rest/query-a-feature-layer/).

-TBD

-{{< jsfiddle id="aqmo71s4" color="light" view="js,result" height="500" >}}